vidushiee/weatherapp-js/README.md

 # weather-app

 Using Vanilla JS.
-Detectes your geographical location to give the exact temperature.
+Detects your geographical location to give the exact temperature.